IISc-incubated startup L2MRail, SID & IISc sign MoU With Kerala Rail | Business

 The potential of FBG sensor technology is immense, and its application is not just restricted to rail monitoring, but to any field that necessitates constant, real-time monitoring and timely warning alerts to identity damages, the official added.

-The technology will also be uniquely customized for each structure and location with no standard methodology for the same.
+The technology will also be uniquely customised for each structure and location with no standard methodology for the same.

 The immense potential of FBG sensor technology has been tapped by IISc researchers in a variety of domains, ranging from aerospace to biomedical.